 - you are losing weight without trying to

 - you’re not able to eat

-- you have recently been treated with antibiotics
+- you have recently taken antibiotic medication

 - you have a fever (temperature above 38°C).